 Months of entry

 The programme fulfils the need to support veterinary surgeons who treat both companion and large animals.
-The veterinary physiotherapist can provide this support during an animal's recovery from injury or surgery as well as in preparation of the athletic animal.
+The veterinary physiotherapist (VP) can provide this support during an animal’s recovery from injury or surgery as well as in preparation of the athletic animal.
 Considering the number of animals owned and cared for in the UK and a general wish for high standards of animal health and welfare, there is now a growing need for well-educated and highly qualified, accredited VPs to provide this sort of service.

-This programme would typically be delivered on a part-time basis and studied over three academic years, with students completing the taught modules within the first two years and completing the Masters research project within an individually negotiated timescale over a one or two year period.
+This programme is delivered on a part-time basis and studied over three academic years, with students completing the taught modules of the PgD within the first two years and completing the Masters Research Project within an individually negotiated timescale over one to two years.

 Information for international students